meslamib/MS_ML_CPC/README.md

-# MS_ML_CPC
-outline for CPC article: AI for interface simulation
 # Perspective: Artificial intelligence for accelerated materials discovery in electrocatalysis
 ## Outline Summary
-## Introduction:
-Employing data-driven methods for accelerated materials discovery o	A review section on recent data-driven methods for electro-catalyst design
+1. Introduction: Employing data-driven methods for accelerated materials discovery
+2. A review section on recent data-driven methods for electro-catalyst design
-•	Formulating an approach to speed up the materials discovery with machine learning o	Necessity for generating specialized data for specific reaction/catalyst
+3. Formulating an approach to speed up the materials discovery with machine learning
+4. Necessity for generating specialized data for specific reaction/catalyst
-•	Introducing Virtual Materials Intelligence (VMI) Labs as an open-source platform for collaborative research in materials discovery for clean energy applications
+5. Introducing Virtual Materials Intelligence (VMI) Labs as an open-source platform for collaborative research in materials discovery for clean energy applications
-Abstract
+## Abstract
-1. Introduction
+## 1. Introduction
 •	Motivation: AI methods have already developed in reasoning, learning, natural language processing, computer vision, and robotics.
 Extensive research is focused to develop such methods for virtual materials design, drug design and screening (Aspuru-Guzik, Alan, Roland Lindh, and Markus Reiher.
 ACS central science 4.2 (2018): 144-152., Duvenaud, David K., et al. Advances in neural information processing systems.
 2015.)
 •	Availability of data, sophisticated algorithms for model training, and parallel processing have enabled us to employ data-driven methods to speed up the materials design/discovery (Jain, Anubhav, et al. "Commentary: The Materials Project: A materials genome approach to accelerating materials innovation."
 Apl Materials 1.1 (2013): 011002.)
 (Agrawal, Ankit, and Alok Choudhary.
 Apl Materials 4.5 (2016): 053208.).
 (Jha, Sunil Kr, et al. "Renewable energy: Present research and future scope of Artificial Intelligence."
 Renewable and Sustainable Energy Reviews 77 (2017): 297-317.
 Gómez-Bombarelli, Rafael, et al. ACS central science 4.2 (2018): 268-276., Sanchez-Lengeling, Benjamin, and Alán Aspuru-Guzik.
 Science 361.6400 (2018): 360-365.)
 •	 quantum mechanical calculations based on density functional theory have been successful  in predicting activity, selectivity and stability of catalyst materials for applications in energy storage and conversion devices (fulfilling the requirements in terms of cost and lifetime) (Eslamibidgoli, Mohammad J., et al. "How theory and simulation can drive fuel cell electrocatalysis."
 Nano Energy 29 (2016): 334-361.)